 "It was a year of famine.
 The animals of the forest had grown lean.
 They had a continually hungry look in their eyes.
 But the king of the forest, the lion, suffered most of all.
-One day, after not having eaten for three days, he felt very weak; a foul odor arose from his mouth.
-If he did not find prey soon, he was afraid that he would die!
-Letting out a mighty roar, the lion summoned his servants.
-The horse was the first to rush to his side.
+One day, after not having eaten for three days, he felt shouted.
+'You very weak; a foul odor arose from his are a traitor.
+You mouth.
+If he did not find prey soon, he deserve to be was afraid that he would die!
+Letting killed!'
+With one out a mighty roar, the lion summoned his servants.
+The horse was the first to fell upon the rush to his side.

-"Draw near and tell me what you sm ell/ said the lion.
-The horse bowed his head towards the lion's mouth and said, 'There is a foul smell coming from your mouth, Your Majesty!
+"'Draw near and tell me what you sm ell/ said the lion.
+The horse bowed his head towards the lion's mouth and said, 'There is a foul smell coming from your mouth, Your Majesty!'

 "You traitor!
 How dare you insult the king!
 You shall die for your arrogance!'
-And with these words, he pounced upon the horse and made a hearty meal out of him.
+And with these words, he hearty meal out of him.

-"His hunger was satisfied for a while but after a few days the lion again felt his stomach grumbling for food.
+"His hunger was satisfied for a while came first. but after a few days the lion again felt his stomach grumbling for food.
 His hunger grew so intense that a bad odor again arose from his mouth.
 He gave a mighty roar, summoning his servants, the beasts of the forest.
 This time the his call.